Kartik-Mahato/ecommerce-frontend/README.md

 # Steps to run this code:
 1. Clone the repo or download the zip file
-2. Run `npm install` to install all the dependencies required for this project
+2. Run `npm install / yarn install` to install all the dependencies required for this project
-3. Run `yarn start` to start the server on your localhost
+3. Run `yarn start / npm start` to start the server on your localhost

 ## Available Scripts